 '''

-Switch# cp tftp tftp://10.120.33.12/nos-images/G8xxx-CNOS-10.3.1.0.imgs

-system-image boot vrf management
+Switch# copy tftp tftp://10.120.33.12/nos-images/G8xxx-CNOS-10.9.1.0.imgs system-image boot vrf management

 '''

 Note: If you use the parameter all instead of boot you will also install the CNOS image.
+You will also get updates and fixes made to the boot and OS images, as well as error messages you can ignore.

 The exact form of the server address and the file path of the U-boot file will vary by server.
-However, the file location is normally relative to the FTP, SCP, SFTP, or TFTP directory (for example, tftpboot).
+However, the file location is normally relative to the FTP, SCP, HTTP, SFTP, or TFTP directory (for example, tftpboot).

-- 2. If required by the FTP, SCP, or SFTP server, enter the appropriate username and password. - 3.
+- 2. If required by the FTP, SCP, HTTP, or SFTP server, enter the appropriate username and password. - 3.
 You will be prompted to confirm the download of the U-boot file:

 '''

 Confirm download operation? (y/n) [n] y

 Download in progress

 Copy Success

 Install image...This takes about 90 seconds.
 Please wait

 Valid image detected.

 Check image signature succeeded

 Extracting image: 100%

 Installing Boot Loader:

 Updating flash: 100%

 Boot image installation succeeded.

-Boot loader now contains Software Version 10.3.1.0
+Boot loader now contains Software Version 10.9.2.0

 '''